periperipatus/ecubioinformatics/README.md

 * R-Studio https://rstudio.com/
 * Cisco AnyConnect VPN https://ecu.teamdynamix.com/TDClient/1409/Portal/Requests/ServiceDet?ID=11945 & https://itcs.ecu.edu/2020/03/16/working-remotely/
 * Decent text editor software, such as [TextWrangler/BBEdit](https://www.barebones.com/products/textwrangler/) (for Mac) or [Notepad++](https://notepad-plus-plus.org/downloads/) (for Windows).
+* Slack https://slack.com/ You can use this on the web browser, OR you can download it.
+The majority of course communications will be through Slack.

 Some method for accessing the ECU computers via unix commandline is required (see below).